samblenny/feather-tft-clock/README.md

 detailed control over how indexed color palettes are saved when you export to PNG files.
 But, in practice, that doesn't matter much.
 If you use the Pixel Art brush to paint with a small number of colors, then export to PNG, the resulting files use indexed colors.
-From PNG, you can convert to a BMP file with GraphicsMagick if you want.
+Once you have the PNG file, you can convert to a BMP with GraphicsMagick if you want.

 ## Hardware